83-year-old woman spends five months among buffalo herders in Kashmir

 “I committed my life to serve wherever God wanted me to go,” said Myrtle, who was based in Pune, southeast of Bombay, and later in Allahabad, between Calcutta and New Delhi, working with Sunday school teachers.

-She learned Hindi and a little Hindustani, a language that’s a mix of Hindi and Urdu.
+She learned Hindi and a little Hindustani, a mixed language.
 She made many friends and quickly adapted to a new way of life.

-In 1953, she met her future husband, Lasa Kaul, a Hindu from Kashmir who had converted to Christianity.
-About 25 miles from Srinigar, he owned a farm called “Naga Boni,” which means “place of the spring.”
+In 1953, she met her future husband, Lasa Kaul, a Hindu who had converted to Christianity.
+He owned a farm called “Naga Boni,” which means “place of the spring.”
 There, with two missionaries from the United States and England, he cared for children left by their parents.

 The group became known as “The Naga Boni Miracle Family,” because they saved seven children from lives of destitution.

-Myrtle and Lasa fell in love and became engaged in 1961, but when she returned to the United States in 1964 because of health problems, Lasa couldn’t leave Naga Boni and the children.
+Myrtle and Lasa fell in love and became engaged in 1961, but when she returned to the United States in 1964 because of health problems, Lasa couldn’t leave his home and the children.
 For 14 years, they corresponded.
 They saw each other only in 1972, when Lasa was granted a visa to visit her in Spokane for several months.

 While he cared for the children, she started a new life, taking classes at Whitworth, buying a house and working at the Department of Social and Health Services.